 There are hundreds of web development languages you could learn.
 However, learning these hundreds of coding languages isn’t necessary.
-It will be more beneficial to you if you focus on learning the best web development language.
+It will be more beneficial to you if you focus on the best language for web development.

 But, because there are so many languages to choose from, it can be difficult to determine exactly which is the best coding language to learn for your specific needs, projects, and goals.
 Thankfully, the developer world talks openly about what the best web development language options are and why.

 In this article, you’ll learn four ways to determine which coding languages are the best for you and your goals.